Scubber/macOS-Dotfiles/README.md

 - Sets [zsh](http://zsh.sourceforge.net/) as default shell w/ [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework and [PowerLevel10k](https://github.com/romkatv/powerlevel10k) theme.
 - Sets my `git` username and email address
 - Installs my preferred [Ableton Live](https://www.ableton.com/en/live/) theme

-### How does this work?

-The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.
-This is used to automate both the process of setting up and maintaining one or more workstations.

 ### To Do